influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/where.md

 {{% /expand %}}

-{{% expand "Select data that have a specific field key-value and perform basic arithmetic" %}}
+{{% expand "Select data with a specific field key-value and perform basic arithmetic" %}}

 ```sql
 SELECT * FROM "h2o_feet" WHERE "water_level" + 2 > 11.9